 Federal statutes require the California Department of Education (CDE) to implement cash management practices that minimize the time elapsing between the receipt and disbursement of funds by recipients of federal grants awarded by the CDE.
 The Federal Cash Management Data Collection (CMDC) system was implemented to provide the CDE with necessary data to comply with this requirement.

-The Title I, Part A; Title I, Part D, Subpart 2; Title II, Part A; Title III LEP; and Title III Immigrant programs under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the NCLB, will utilize the Federal Cash Management program.
+The Title I, Part A; Title I, Part D, Subpart 2; Title II, Part A; Title III EL; and Title III Immigrant programs under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the ESSA, will utilize the Federal Cash Management program.
 School districts, county offices of education, and direct funded charter schools awarded a grant under any of these programs must submit the CMDC report for a particular quarter in order to receive an apportionment for that quarter; CDE will apportion funds to LEAs whose cash balance is below a certain threshold.

 Should an LEA fail to submit the CMDC report for a reporting period, the CDE will not apportion funds to the LEA for that period.
 Also, if the LEA reports an atypical cash balance that appears to be an error, the CDE may contact the LEA for resolution and may not apportion funds to the LEA for that period.
 The CDE will release funding in the subsequent period if the LEA submits cash balance data that warrants the release.